QubesOS/qubes-doc/introduction/faq.md

 ### Is Qubes really free?
 `answer:` Qubes is free and open-source software.
 This means that everyone is free to use, copy, and change the software in any way.
 "Free" speaks to copyright and ownership concepts, and the freedom for any person to do anything they desire with source code.
 Qubes is also free of charge to anyone that wants to download and use it, and no matter how they wish to use it.
 Invisible Things Lab GmbH is the business entity that maintains and licenses Qubes OS.
 Qubes OS is published [under the GPLv2 license](https://www.qubes-os.org/doc/license/).

+### Is it safe for code to be so open like that?
+What about bad actors?
-The source code for Qubes is also openly available, so that anyone can contribute to and audit it.
-Only the CTO of Invisible Things Lab has the _signing key_ to create certified packages for the public to download and install, so don't worry—it is a good thing that "just anyone" can audit and contribute to Qubes OS!
+The source code for Qubes is openly available so that anyone can contribute to and audit it.
+Only the CTO of Invisible Things Lab has the _[signing key](https://en.wikipedia.org/wiki/Code_signing)_ to create certified packages for the public to download and install.
+Signing code is a normal process that most organizations do, to garuntee the integrity of what users install on their machines.
+So, don't worry—it is a good thing that "just anyone" can audit and contribute to Qubes OS!
 Qubes is only possible, in fact, because of the large and generous community that contributes to building, auditing, and continually improving it.

 ### Why is OS security important?